adeep/bitwarden_reddit/cannot_login.md

 * _If you’re self-hosting_, verify your own server _is functioning correctly_.
 It is possible your
 login problems due to local errors misconfigurations of your self-hosted Bitwarden server.
 These issues are out of the scope of this guide).
-But please do verify you have the _latest server version_ installed. (“New” client versions and “old” server versions do get incompatible eventually!)
+But please do verify you have the _latest server version_ installed.
+“New” client versions may have trouble communicating with “old” server versions.

 If your Bitwarden server is down, there is not much more for you to do -- except again, to make a backup if you haven't already.